-- Consistent with the objectives, policies, general land uses and programs specified in the General Plan and with the General Plan as a whole; - Compatible with the uses authorized in, and the existing land use regulations prescribed for, the zoning district in which the real property is and will be located; and

-• Is in conformity with and will promote public convenience, general welfare, and good land use practice.
+- Consistent with the objectives, policies, general land uses and programs specified in the General Plan and with the General Plan as a whole; - Compatible with the uses authorized in, and the existing land use regulations prescribed for, the zoning district in which the real property is and will be located; and - Is in conformity with and will promote public convenience, general welfare, and good land use practice.

-The proposed Development Agreement is consistent with the General Plan as the agreement would contribute additional funding (beyond the required development impact fees) for public services such as police and fire and for City drainage and transportation improvements.
+The proposed Development Agreement is consistent with the General Plan as the agreement would provide several public benefits to the City including a total of 105 deed-restricted affordable units at low-income levels.
+In addition, the Development Agreement would contribute additional funding (beyond the required development impact fees) for public services such as police and fire and for City drainage and transportation improvements.
+The affordable units would contribute toward the City's compliance with its RHNA allocation.

-Upon approval of the general plan amendment, rezone, and specific plan amendment, the proposed project would be consistent with the General Plan and Zoning Code.
+Upon approval of the general plan amendment (PGPA-23-0002), rezone, and specific plan amendment, the proposed project would be consistent with the General Plan and Zoning Code.